-The six core Data Services services include data curation, literacy, management, sharing, wrangling, and Geographic Information Systems (GIS.)
+The six core Data Services services include data curation, sourcing, management, sharing, wrangling, and Geographic Information Systems (GIS.)
 We can help you develop skills to achieve your research goals through consultation, instruction, resources, and (when necessary) referral.
 We provide scoped instruction 1-1 and to groups.
 You can schedule a consultation or visit our regular Help Desk hours.

 The Recharge Tier is intended for Washington University in St. Louis affiliated researchers who wish to leverage data wrangling and tools as a part of their inquiry but cannot do the work themselves.
 This is a scoped, task-based service; see our menu of services below: